Seeing a counselor for the first time, or even returning to therapy, can feel scary and

 overwhelming, but this does not have to be the case.
 My goal is to make the process

 approachable, comfortable, and relieving.
-I specialize in young children, adolescents, and families struggling with anxiety, life transitions, school adjustment/friendship issues, and parenting struggles.
-I am particularly interested in working with adolescent girls, individuals on the autism spectrum, and social skills development for youth of all ages.
+I specialize in young children, adolescents, adults, and families struggling with anxiety, life transitions, school adjustment/friendship issues, and parenting struggles.
+I am particularly interested in working with adolescent girls, college students, and parents, especially new moms.
+I also have experience working with individuals on the autism spectrum and social skills development.

 I am a member of the Crozet community and know the systems where our children spend their days well!
 I was a school counselor at Western Albemarle High School, Brownsville Elementary School and Murray Elementary School and I currently run social skills groups the Crozet Speech and Learning Center.
 I earned my M.Ed in Counseling from the University of Virginia, am a National Certified Counselor and currently a Resident in Counseling working towards my LPC under the supervision of Christine Bowers, LMFT.